samaradel/www_threefold/www.threefoldtoken.com/content/pto/pto.md

 ## Target Amount Offered

-We are organizing our Public Token Offering (PTO) to raise additional capital to deploy more capacity on our Grid.
-We plan to issue up to 3,000,000 Tokens raising US $30 million of proceeds
+We are organizing our Private Token Offering (PTO) to raise additional capital to deploy more capacity on our Grid.
+We plan to issue a variable number of tokens, but only at ever increasing prices.
+Formally, there is no target amount.

 ## Price per Unit

-US$ 10.00 per Token
+US$ 10.00 per Token for the first 1 million tokens, initially increasing by US$ 3.00 for every 1 million sold.

+After 8 million tokens have sold in this way, the price increase per 1 million tokens equals 10% of the price of the previous batch.

 ## Currencies Accepted

-USD, YEN, EUR, GBP, CHF, BTC and ETH
+Initially, we accept USD, EUR, GBP and BTC.
+At later stage, we will open up YEN, UAED, CHF and ETH.

 ## Use of Proceeds